jriguera/ansible-ironic-standalone/vars/Readme.md

 Vars
 ====

-Definition common vars for the client playbooks: `add-baremetal.yml`, `add-vbox.yml` and `del-baremetal`.
+Definition common vars (image definitions) for the client playbooks: `add-baremetal.yml` and `del-baremetal.yml` and for Ironic Inspector rules.